 You’ll find Luxor has really cheap accommodation, including cheap rates for entire apartment flats.
 As mentioned, be wary of whether your accommodation is located on the East or West Bank before booking!
 Places on the West Bank are generally cheaper as most people tend to think that staying on the East Bank is more convenient.
 Personally though, given this one day itinerary, the West Bank in Luxor is fine.

-I stayed at the Nile Sunrise Flats for $12USD/night in a huge apartment with a nice balcony for sunset.
+I stayed at the Nile Sunrise Flats for around $12USD/night in a huge apartment with a nice balcony for sunset.
 The flats were only a five minute walk from the West Bank ferry terminal.

 My crazily short itinerary would have me on a late-night flight to Cairo.
 Airfares were $55USD per person with Egyptair.